Statement constitutes Ahmad Tea’s slavery statement for the financial year ended 31 January 2026.

 In particular, Ahmad Tea continues to improve its practices to identify and eliminate any slavery and human trafficking in its business and supply chains, in accordance to Section 54 of the Modern Slavery Act (UK) 2015.

 Ahmad Tea will not knowingly support or do business with any person or organisation involved in slavery or trafficking.
-Moreover we are improving our business practices to deepen the transparency we need to identify potential risks to all human rights within our supply chain.
+Moreover we are improving our business practices to deepen the transparency required to identify potential risks to all human rights within our supply chain.

-It contains within it our human rights and environmental policy.
-This forms the basis of all our procurement contracts and the starting basis for buying tea.
+These Standards contains within it our labour, human rights and environmental policy.
+This forms the basis of all our procurement contracts and the foundational basis for buying tea.

-In the case of tea suppliers, a breach of our Standards does not automatically mean a breach of contract.
-Instead, we place the tea supplier on amber warning and give them a time-frame in which to evidence corrective action and improved safeguarding.
-We also follow up with a visit and audit.
+In the case of tea producers, where there has been a breach or risk of breach, we place the garden on amber warning and give them a time-frame in which to evidence corrective action and improved safeguarding.

-Human Rights Impact Assessment: Every year Ahmad Tea conducts a human rights impact assessment within our supply chain across our key tea sourcing countries, Sri Lanka, East Africa and India, to understand how to address direct and indirect human rights impact of our operations.
+Every year Ahmad Tea conducts a human rights impact assessment within our supply chain across our key tea sourcing countries, Sri Lanka, Kenya and India, in order to understand how to address direct and indirect human rights impact of our operations.

-Mapping Risk: Once a map of risk has been identified, our human rights and sustainability compliance team then look at how we can work together with our suppliers to improve standards and build stronger safeguarding measures.
+Prioritising Risk: Once a map of risk has been identified, our compliance team looks at how we can work together with our suppliers to improve standards and build stronger safeguarding measures.

-Investing in Projects: Where the risk is higher, such as in the tea gardens, our company recognises our shared mutual responsibility and invests in projects aimed at eliminating unpaid or child labour, which includes safeguarding against trafficking and early childhood marriage.
+Projects: Where the risk is higher our company recognises our shared mutual responsibility and invests in projects aimed at strengthening labour and human rights, as well as aiming to eliminate the risk of unpaid or child labour and includes safeguards against trafficking and early childhood marriage.

 Tea Sourced: 40% of our tea comes from Assam

-Risk: Women’s health, sanitation and health.
+Risk: Women’s health, nutrition, sanitation, maternal and menstrual health.
 Low income.

 Early childhood education, nutrition, risk of trafficking and teenage marriage.

-Project (1) Objectives: Child in Need Institute India (CINI) are helping us to develop child friendly tea communities within our supply chain in Assam, with a focus on strengthening female health and reducing malnutrition, maternal mortality, child trafficking and improved childhood education.
+Child in Need Institute India (CINI) developing child friendly tea communities with a focus on strengthening female health and reducing malnutrition, maternal mortality, child trafficking and improved childhood education.

 Tea Sourced: 30% of our tea comes from Sri Lanka